TypeScriptToLua/TypeScriptToLua/CONTRIBUTING.md

 Translation tests are discouraged as in most cases as we do not really care about the exact Lua output, as long as executing it results in the correct result (which is tested by functional tests).

 ## Coding Conventions
-Most coding conventions are enforced by the ts-lint configuration.
-The test process will fail if code does not pass the linter.
+Most coding conventions are enforced by the TSLint and Prettier.
+You can check your code locally by running `npm run lint`.
+CI process will fail if code does not pass the linter.
+You also might want to get extensions for your code editor to get immediate feedback.

 Some extra conventions worth mentioning:
 * Do not abbreviate variable names.
 The exception here are inline lambda arguments, if it is obvious what the argument is you can abbreviate to the first letter, e.g: `statements.filter(s => ts.VariableStatement(s))`
 * Readability of code is more important than the amount of space it takes.
 If extra line breaks make your code more readable, add them.
 * Functional style is encouraged!